 - the traffic is organic for the most part;

-- the majority of clicks take place across the main page and the tracking page.
+- the majority of clicks occur across the main page and the tracking page.

-Therefore, we can conclude that the usability audit of the pages listed above is necessary.
+Therefore, we can conclude that the usability audit of the above-listed pages is necessary.

 Testing the Main Page Usability